-Since 2008, the GBIF network has placed a focus on developing collaboration among Participant nodes at the regional level, including regional strategic plans relating to biodiversity data.
+Since 2008, the GBIF network has focused on developing regional collaboration among Participant nodes, including regional strategic plans relating to biodiversity data.
 This has led to a more formalized process of creating and strengthening regional networks, with the ability to share technologies and joint strategies for targeted mobilization and use of biodiversity data.

-Regional meetings are held annually or in alternate years, helping Participants to focus on common tasks, setting regional priorities, and stimulating specialization among GBIF Participants within the region.
+Held annually or in alternate years, regional meetings help Participants to focus on common tasks, set regional priorities, and stimulate specialization within the region.

 Highlights of regional activities including events, data mobilization and research examples are included in the GBIF Annual Report.